DUI Violations On The Rise Among California Truck Drivers

 Set Up a Free Consultation with an Oakland Truck Accident Attorney

 For more information on your rights after a DUI truck collision, please contact Venardi Zurada, LLP.
-We can schedule a no-cost consultation at our offices in Oakland, Walnut Creek, or Redding, CA.
+We can schedule a no-cost consultation at our offices in Oakland or Walnut Creek, CA.